discountmate/dm_app/documentation/technical-architecture.md

 Google cloud maybe be available for free via Deakin(Check this).
 We can  starting out as an FaaS during the development/testing phase.

-We can also use App Engine or Cloud Funtions and then migrate to something like Kubernetes at a later stage.
+We can also use App Engine or Cloud Functions and then migrate to something like Kubernetes at a later stage.

 - https://cloud.google.com/kubernetes-engine
 - https://www.docker.com/